dcaputo-harmoni/open-balena-ui/README.md

 **Note**: The port specified above is a host container port, so the service needs to be mapped to a host port matching the port specified in the label in your `docker-compose` file.

+## Dashboard URL Routes

+`open-balena-ui` includes routes that conform to the standard balena convention that you will see when running `balena devices` using `balena-cli`.
+Specifically, if you point your browser to your `open-balena-ui` server with a path of `/devices/<UUID>/summary`, it will redirect you to the dashboard for that device.
+If you point the `dashboard.yourdomain.com` host to your `open-balena-ui` instance, the URL should conform to the standard balena convention.

 ## Compatibility